peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public final class CBORObject extends Object implements Comparable<CBORObject>

-Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
-CBOR is defined in RFC 7049. <p><b>Converting CBOR objects</b> </p> <p>There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below. </p> <p><b>To and from byte arrays:</b> The CBORObject.DecodeToBytes method converts a byte array in CBOR format to a CBOR object.
+<p>Represents an object in Concise Binary Object Representation (CBOR) and
+ contains methods for reading and writing CBOR data.
+CBOR is defined in RFC 7049.</p> <p><b>Converting CBOR objects</b> </p> <p>There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below. </p> <p><b>To and from byte arrays:</b> The CBORObject.DecodeFromBytes method converts a byte array in CBOR format to a CBOR object.
 The EncodeToBytes method converts a CBOR object to its corresponding byte array in CBOR format. </p> <p><b>To and from data streams:</b> The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
-The CBORObject.Read method reads a CBOR object from a data stream. </p> <p><b>To and from other objects:</b> The CBORObject.FromObject method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
-Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object. </p>
+ The CBORObject.Read method reads a CBOR object from a data stream.
+ </p> <p><b>To and from other objects:</b> The
+ <code>CBORObject.FromObject</code> method converts many kinds of objects to
+ a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
+Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.
+The
+ <code>CBORObject.ToObject</code> method converts a CBOR object to an object
+ of a given type; for example, a CBOR array to a native <code>List</code>
+ (or <code>ArrayList</code> in Java), or a CBOR integer to an <code>int</code> or
- <p><b>To and from JSON:</b> This class also doubles as a reader and
+ <code>long</code>. </p> <p><b>To and from JSON:</b> This class also doubles
- writer of JavaScript Object Notation (JSON).
+ as a reader and writer of JavaScript Object Notation (JSON).
 The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string. </p>
  <p>In addition, the CBORObject.WriteJSON method writes many kinds of